karrioapi/karrio/README.md

 We help you integrate with your shipping carriers and improve your fulfilment processes without loosing control.

-We believe that the logistics industry can greatly benefit from a unified, open and standardize shipping API that gives you direct access to a network of carriers, control over customers' personal data and **compliance**.
+We believe that the logistics industry can greatly benefit from a unified, open and standardized shipping API that gives you direct access to a network of carriers, control over customers' personal data and **compliance**.

 ## What is are the benefits?